Aged care means test assessments

 • before you enter permanent Residential Care, or

 • on the day you enter Residential Care

 Your assessment may change if your circumstances change, such as changes to your income or assets.

-How we assess your home as an income and asset
+How we assess your former home

 - your partner